Faith Foundations

 How much do your programs cost?

-An individual program can be paid either in full or in monthly instalments.
+An individual program can be paid either in full or in monthly installments.
 The breakdown per year of study is listed below:

 Is there a refund policy?